K2View raises $28 million to automate enterprise data unification

-Knowledge platform developer K2View today announced it has raised $28 million that will be put toward accelerating go-to-market efforts.
-K2View, which is targeting customers in industries like telecom, financial services, health care, insurance, and logistics, claims revenue in the first half of 2020 grew at an over 75% compound annual growth rate.
+Knowledge platform developer K2View today announced it has raised $28 million to accelerate its go-to-market efforts.
+K2View, which is targeting customers in industries like telecom, financial services, health care, insurance, and logistics, claims revenue in the first half of 2020 grew at an over 75% compound annual rate.

 Enterprise data is often siloed across hundreds of apps stored in different physical locations, technologies, and structures.
-K2View asserts that in this environment, admins can’t move fast and provide good customer experience at the same time.
-Indeed, despite the fact that over 50% of companies were adopting big data in 2017 (according to Forbes), 40.3% of respondents to a Statista survey suggest that big data usage was held up by a lack of organizational agility.
+K2View asserts that this environment makes it hard for admins to move quickly and provide good customer experience at the same time.
+Indeed, despite the fact that over 50% of companies were adopting big data in 2017 (according to Forbes), 40.3% of respondents to a Statista survey suggest big data usage was held up by a lack of organizational agility.

 K2View was founded in Israel in 2009 by Rafi Cohen and Achi Rotem, veterans of global telecommunications tech brands Amdocs, Sprint-Nextel, and TTI.
 The pair initially tackled the challenge of developing a faster and more reliable process to extract, transform, and load large databases from one platform to another, which led to the creation of the K2View Fabric platform.